heimrichhannot/contao-form-type-bundle/README.md

-# Formgenerator Type Bundle
+# Form Type Bundle

-Formgenerator type bundle is an extension for the Contao CMS to provide a generic way to create forms for specific approaches with contao form generator.
+Form type bundle is an extension for the Contao CMS to provide a generic way to create forms for specific approaches with contao form generator.
 It is aimed at developers and contains no build-in form types.

 ## Installation